Clay-Ferguson/quantizr/docs/dev-guide/how-to-build.md

 # How to Build

-# How to Build Quanta
+# How to Build Quanta - Dev Mode

 To build and start an instance of Quanta on localhost for deveopment use `/scripts/build-dev.sh` which is configured by the settings in `setenv-dev.sh`